Alfaurkoset/.github/profile/README.md

 ### What are we doing at the moment?

 At the moment we are focusing on creating our public front, learning about server hosting, game server administration, and community creation / administration.
-We are searcing for developers and admins as well, to make our work per person less, so we can work on more services at the time and make sure, and don't overwork any of our developers.
+We are searcing for developers and admins as well, to make our work per person less, so we can work on more services at a time and make sure, and don't overwork any of our developers.